 This course meets the qualifications for hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 The California Institute of Integral Studies (CIIS) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs (Provider #85777).
 CIIS maintains responsibility for this program/course and its content.

-Students will be awarded a certificate of completion for course work after paying the continuing education fee and completing the program evaluation.
-Certificates will be mailed to students.
+Students are awarded a certificate of completion for course work after paying the continuing education fee and completing the CE program evaluation.
+Certificates are mailed to students.

-A 2020 completed application will consist of the $150 non-refundable deposit and the following materials:
+A 2021 completed application will consist of the $150 non-refundable application fee and the following materials:

-Certificate Application Form: Applicants will complete and submit the brief application form with other documents.
-This form will be completed when paying your deposit.
+Certificate Application Form: Applicants will complete and submit the brief application form with their other documents.
+This form will be completed online when paying the application fee.

 Background and Goal Statement: In 2-3 pages, you will describe your background and interest in this certificate.
 Tell us anything pertinent regarding your personal development and progress through the stages of licensure, commissioning, or ordination.
-Include descriptions of your training in therapy, medicine, counseling law, or spiritual direction.
-Share how you learned the following topics didactically and where you practiced these skills and knowledge: the understanding of psychological diagnoses; understanding of the therapeutic alliance; how to conduct a short-term treatment; recognition of transference and counter-transference; maintaining professional and pastoral boundaries; and confidentiality.
-Tell us how you integrate psychology and spirituality into your own practices of personal development.
+Please include descriptions of your training in therapy, medicine, counseling law, or spiritual direction.
+Share how you learned the following topics didactically and where you practiced these skills and knowledge: the understanding of psychological diagnoses; understanding of the therapeutic alliance; how to conduct individual and group psychotherapy; recognition of transference and counter-transference; maintaining professional and pastoral boundaries; and confidentiality.
+Tell us how you integrate psychology, mindfulness, or spirituality into your own practices of personal development.